Global Settings for HTTP Farm Profile

 Timeout.
 Timeout of validity of this header.

-If the service has the redirect option enabled, then the backend servers can not be used as all the requests will be sent to the specified URL.
+If the service has the redirect option enabled, then the backend servers cannot be used as all the requests will be sent to the specified URL.

 Redirect Value.
-This field behaves as a special backend, as the client request is answered automatically by a redirect to a new URL.
+This field behaves like a special backend, as the client request is answered automatically by a redirect to a new URL.
 If you configure a redirect value then DON’T configure backends in this service.
 If Virtual Host and URL pattern match then Zevenet sends an HTTP Location Header response to the client in order to be redirected to the configured URL.